joankin/portfolio/README.md

-# alexandru.so
+# Elyees Tatua's portfolio.

-A corner on the internet dedicated to Alexandru Ţurcanu.
+A corner on the internet crafted for Elyees.

 ## Tech Stack